There are two grandstands on the Hamilton Straight at Silverstone which are named after Lewis Hamilton.

 Hamilton Straight B

-The Hamilton B grandstand is located just past the start / finish line on the outside (left hand side) of the straight.
-It is the other side of the Hilton Hotel to Hamilton B, so the two Hamilton grandstands sandwich the hotel in between them.
+The Hamilton B (also known as Hamilton North) grandstand is located just past the start / finish line on the outside (left hand side) of the straight.
+It’s the other side of the Hilton Hotel to Hamilton A, so the two Hamilton grandstands sandwich the hotel in between them.
 Hamilton B is also North-East facing.

 Being further along the pit straight, the only view you have from here of the final sequence of corners is the exit of Club Corner.
 You cannot see Vale or the entry to Club.

-The benefit of its location, however, is that you can see the whole of the first corner Abbey plus the run through the next fast left hander of Farm Curve.
-The further to the left in this grandstand you sit, the more of that section you are able to see.
+The benefit of its location, however, is that you can see much more of the first corner Abbey.
+The further to the left in this grandstand you sit, the better your view of Turn 1 becomes.

-You again have a great view of the pitlane, but the podium is much harder to see from here as it can be hidden behind some of the advertising boardings that go over the start line.
+You again have a great view of the pitlane, but the podium is much harder to see from here especially if you’re in the higher seat numbers on the left hand side.

 Hamilton Straight B seating plan